Samus culture: History

-In 1974 Kosarev M.F. considered, that the Samus culture developed, when Yeniseian speakers assimilated a Paleosibirian group and it was subsequently Samoyedicized and gave rise to cultures ancestral to modern Selkups, consequently, the Selkups are in part Samoyedicized Kets.
+In 1974 Kosarev M.F. considered, that the Samus culture developed, when Yeniseian speakers assimilated a Paleosiberian group and it was subsequently Samoyedicized and gave rise to cultures ancestral to modern Selkups, consequently, the Selkups are in part Samoyedicized Kets.

-In 2010 according to Chernykh and Kuzmineh, Samus - Kizhirovo culture was believed to be succession of Seima - Turbino culture.
+In 2010 according to Chernykh and Kuzmineh, Samus - Kizhirovo culture was believed to be succession of the Seima-Turbino culture.

 Geographic extent

 On the territory of the Irtysh region the monuments of the Samus community are Chernoozerye VI, Okunevo XI, Rostovkinsky burial ground.

 The Rostovkinsky burial ground near Omsk is located on the border of the Krotov culture, Samus'sky culture and steppe areas and more characterizes the Samus'sky - Seima chronological layer in these territories as a whole than any individual culture of this time.

 Economy

 The main role in the economy was the breeding of sheep, goats and cattle, the breeding of horses and dogs played a lesser role.
 Hunting played only a marginal role.
 Farming cannot be proven, apart from the alleged imprints of grains on the inner walls of the vessels.